Debt Ratios for Home Lending

-The ratio of debt to income is a tool lenders use to determine how much money can be used for your monthly mortgage payment after you have met your other monthly debt payments.
+The ratio of debt to income is a tool lenders use to determine how much money can be used for a monthly home loan payment after all your other recurring debt obligations have been met.

 Understanding the qualifying ratio

-Most underwriting for conventional loans requires a qualifying ratio of 28/36.
-FHA loans are a little less strict, requiring a 29/41 ratio.
+For the most part, conventional mortgages need a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (including principal and interest, private mortgage insurance, hazard insurance, taxes, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be spent on housing costs (this includes loan principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).

-The second number is what percent of your gross income every month which can be spent on housing expenses and recurring debt.
-Recurring debt includes things like car loans, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
+Recurring debt includes credit card payments, auto/boat loans, child support, and the like.

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing